korotinmain/finoro/FINORO_QUICK_START.md

 ## 📋 Overview

-This guide will walk you through implementing the **core Project feature** - the heart of Finario.
+This guide will walk you through implementing the **core Project feature** - the heart of Finoro.
 By the end, you'll have:

 ✅ Projects data model with Firestore
 ✅ Projects Dashboard with empty state